Wopple/limber-timber/README.md

 - ✅ Database Specific Validation
 - ➡️ Github Actions
     - ➡️ Release
+- ➡️ Grouped Operation Application
+    - To reduce round trips with the backend and reduce migration time
 - ➡️ Expand Grouped Operations
   - To handle complex operations that do not have atomic support in the backend
-- ➡️ Grouped Operation Application
-  - To reduce round trips with the backend and reduce migration time
 - ✅ Minimize Scan Output
 - ✅ Arbitrary DML SQL Migrations
-- ➡️ Optional Backend Installation
-  - To minimize dependency bloat
 - ➡️ File System Metadata
 - ➡️ SQLite Database
 - ➡️ SQLite Metadata